ibm-cloud-docs/power-iaas/configuring-custom-image.md

 1. Return to **Virtual server instances** and provision a new {{site.data.keyword.powerSys_notm}} instance.
 Click the arrow in the appropriate boot image tile to see your custom boot image.

     If you'd like to download your image at a later point, go to the **Resource List** in the {{site.data.keyword.powerSys_notm}} user interface.
-Once there, access your **Cloud Object Storage** service instance.
+Once there, access your **Cloud Object Storage** workspace.
 In the bucket where your image is stored, select the image file that you want to download and select **Download objects**.
 See [Download an object](/docs/cloud-object-storage-cli-plugin?topic=cloud-object-storage-cli-plugin-ic-cos-cli#ic-download-object) for the Cloud Object Storage CLI command.
     {: tip}